February 5, 2020

 If this title caught your eye, it’s a fair guess you already understand the concept of subcontracting.

-Prevalent in the IT and Tech sector and beyond, everyone has learnt that a company does better as a specialist rather than a generalist.
+In the IT sector and beyond, everyone has learned that a company does better as a specialist rather than a generalist.

 As a commercial technology law firm with a highly specialist niche interest – Microsoft Partners – we have encountered some understandable misgivings our clients have about entrusting their reputation and services to third parties otherwise known as Subcontractors.